phargogh/2021-nci-ndr-sherlock/experiments/test-numpy-memmap-in-matplotlib/README.md

 1. `ReadAsArray` the whole raster, but pass in a preallocated `numpy.memmap` object.
 2. Write the array to a 300dpi PNG in CWD.

+## Results

+As expected, the `ReadAsArray` for the whole raster quickly caused `oom-killer` to kill the process.

+When I preallocated a `numpy.memmap` array and passed that to `ReadAsArray`, GDAL needed to first _copy_ the entire array into the new numpy object.
+This copy operation took quite some time (about 10 minutes, probably due to network speeds writing to SCRATCH).
+While this copy operation _did_ allocate about 32 GB of virtual memory, `oom-killer` didn't kill the process.
+Once the memmapped array had loaded, it was passed to `matplotlib` which was promptly killed by the `oom-killer`.
+So, matplotlib is loading the entire array.

+I have not yet found a good workaround for this for plots like matplotlib, except to use overviews or some other kind of downscaled derivative.